Optimal Trade Execution with Uncertain Volume Target: Numerical results

 \section{Numerical results}

-In this section, we analyse the influence of volume uncertainty on the optimal trading plan.
-We provide some numerical evidence that, when volume uncertainty is considered, a trader should adapt their execution program by delaying their trades.
-To illustrate the results, we apply our model in two distinct cases.
-In both cases, it is assumed that the market has a single stock which has a median daily trading volume~$V$ of 5 million shares: \begin{enumerate} \item[(a)] \textbf{Market liquidity stays stable:} this case corresponds to the one given in \citet{Almgren2001}, where it is assumed that the market liquidity remains constant over all the trading periods; we assume that the stock has a bid-ask spread $b_i$ of 1/8 for each trading period $\tau_i$. \item[(b)] \textbf{Market liquidity dries up:} this case corresponds to the situation encountered for instance by power supplier who must at any time satisfy the power demand of the end consumers.
-As the spot market suffers greatly of market frictions, since it has limited liquidity due to the physical constraints of the power generators, it is of common usage for power suppliers to take positions on the futures market before delivery time in order to reduce their total costs.
-Here, we assume that the closer the trading period $\tau_i$ from delivery time~$T$, the lower the market liquidity, and thus the higher the values of the temporary impact parameters $\epsilon_{i}$ and $\eta_{i}$.
-We therefore consider that the stock has a bid-ask spread that increases linearly from 1/8 to 2/8 over the course of the execution period. \end{enumerate}
+In this section, we analyse the influence of incorporating the uncertainty related to the volume target into the trade execution problem.
+We provide some numerical evidence that, when the uncertainty related to the volume target is considered, a trader should adapt their execution program by delaying their trades.
+To illustrate the results, we apply our model in two distinct test cases.
+In both cases, it is assumed that the market has a single stock with initial price $\rprice_{0} = 50$, and with median daily trading volume~$V$ of 5 million shares: \begin{enumerate} \item[(a)] \textbf{Constant bid-ask spread.} We assume that the market liquidity remains constant over all the trading periods; \comrefo{we assume a bid-ask spread $b_{i}$ equal to 0.25\% of the initial asset price $\rprice_{0}$ for each trading period $\tau_{i}$, \ie $\forall i \in \dseto{m}: b_{i} = 0.125$.} \item[(b)] \comrefo{ \textbf{U-shaped intra-day bid-ask spread profile.} Previous papers, \eg \citet{Chan1995}, suggest that the traded volumes and bid-ask spreads of NYSE stocks often follow a U-shaped pattern over the trading day; the trading activity being concentrated at the market opening and closure.
+Consequently, the price-impact slopes, \ie $\eta_{i}$, are larger in the early and last periods than in the middle periods \citep{Huberman2005}.
+To capture such behaviour, let assume the following profile for the bid-ask spread over the 5 trading periods: $\bb \mdef \mvec{b_{1}}{b_{5}}^{\T} = \pac{0.15, 0.125, 0.125, 0.2, 0.25}^{\T}$, which correspond to 0.3\%, 0.25\%, 0.25\%, 0.4\% and 0.5\% of the initial asset price $\rprice_{0}$. } \end{enumerate}